Top 7 MetaMask Alternatives in 2026

 FAQ

 1. Is MetaMask SDK deprecated?
-No, but the industry is moving towards "embedded wallets" for consumer apps and "WalletConnect" for general dApps.
+No, but the industry is moving towards "embedded wallets" for consumer apps and "standard wallet connection protocols" for general dApps.

 2. Can Openfort connect to MetaMask?
 Openfort focuses on creating wallets for users.
 However, you can use Openfort alongside a connector like RainbowKit to support both: Openfort for new users (embedded), RainbowKit for existing users (MetaMask).